- All Things to Do

-- The East Branch stretch runs from the National Lakeshore to the Lakefront Riverwalk in Portage.
+- The East Branch stretch runs from the National Park to the Lakefront Riverwalk in Portage.
 This 6-mile loop is channelized and is great for paddlers of all skill levels.

 Take a tour around Cedar Lake, a predominately residential lake, in southern Lake County.
 Cedar Lake’s public access site is located on the north end of the lake at 7609 Lake Shore Drive in Cedar Lake.
 Visit cedarlakechamber.com for more information and special events happening around the lake.
 Parking is free at the launch site.

 The Deep River Water Trail offers 16 miles of trail with a number of access sites along the way.
 Stretches of this trail offer plenty of scenery and primitive shorelines.
 The trip will take anywhere from 2 to 3 hours and a parking area is available to the public at Deep River County Park.

 Kayak or canoe along the Kankakee River, recently designated a National Water Trail, covering more than 130 miles from Indiana to Illinois.
 The Kankakee River is one of the cleanest rivers in the Midwest and there a number of launch sites along the route.